pranjal-joshi/Screeni-py/README.md

 ### A Python-based stock screener for NSE, India.

 **Screenipy** is an advanced stock screener to find potential breakout stocks from NSE and tell it's possible breakout values.
-It also helps to find the stocks which are consolidating and may breakout.
+It also helps to find the stocks which are consolidating and may breakout, or the particular chart patterns that you're looking specifically to make your decisions.
 Screenipy is totally customizable and it can screen stocks with the settings that you have provided.

 ## How to use?